ajpelu/likelihoodTools/README.md

 (Milbrook, NY, US).
 The package was designed to facilitate the use of maximum likelihood estimation in R, using simulated annealing as the optimization routine.
-The implementation of simulated annealing was adapted from Goffe, Ferrier, and Rogers (1994), and allows bounded searches.
+The implementation of simulated annealing was adapted from Goffe et al. (1994), and allows bounded searches.

 The likelihood package has been used in multiple scientific studies to explore various aspects of tree forest ecology worldwide (*e.g*.
-Canham and Uriarte 2006; Gómez-Aparicio et al. 2009, 2011; Gea-Izquierdo, Fernández-de-Uña, and Cañellas 2013; Canham et al. 2006;
+Canham and Uriarte 2006, Canham et al. 2006, Gómez-Aparicio et al. 2009, 2011, Gea-Izquierdo et al. 2013, Fernández-de-Uña et al. 2015).
-Fernández-de-Uña, Cañellas, and Gea-Izquierdo 2015).
 Despite its broad use, it has lacked user-friendly tools for managing and exploring parameter estimation results.
 This gap inspired the development of the likelihoodTools package